NCAR/lrose-core/docs/runtime/env_vars.md

 Default: 10

-Action: When seraching a directory for data stored in forecast file name format (yyyymmdd/g_hhmmss/f_ssssssss.ext) the library needs to know how far back in time to look for forecast data which may be valid at the current time.
+Action: When searching a directory for data stored in forecast file name format (yyyymmdd/g_hhmmss/f_ssssssss.ext) the library needs to know how far back in time to look for forecast data which may be valid at the current time.
 It looks back a maximum of this number of days.

 Library: dids